sommergeo/ochre_africa_map/README.md

 # Map of ochre occurence in African archaeological assemblages
-A map of ochre remains in archaeological assemblages in Africa at different time slices.
+A map of ochre remains in archaeological assemblages in Africa at different time slices between 40 and 500 ka BP.
 This repo contains the Web Map created with <a href="https://leafletjs.com" target="_blank">Leaflet</a>.
 The data were collected by Rimtautas Dapauschkas and Andrew Kandel and are available in the ROAD database.

 ## Links
 The map is available at